St Nazaire Raid: Composition of the raiding force

 Other naval units involved were two Hunt-class destroyers, HMS Tynedale and Atherstone, which would accompany the force to and from the French coast and remain out at sea during the raid.
 A motor gun boat (the Fairmile C type MGB 314) was the headquarters ship for the raid, with Commander Ryder and the commanding officer of the commandos on board, Lieutenant-Colonel A. C. Newman.
 A motor torpedo boat (a 70 ft Vosper, MTB 74), commanded by Sub-Lieutenant Michael Wynn, had two objectives: If the outer Normandie dock gates were open, she had to torpedo the inner dock gates.
 If the gates were closed she would instead torpedo the gates at the old entrance into the St Nazaire basin.

 Wynn's boat was offered for the raid at the last moment.
-She was temperamental.
-The ML consumed a lot of petrol...
-It was capable of only two speeds: a slow six knots and a fast 33 knots.
-The flaw meant the ML could only float by leap frogging and waiting.
+The MTB consumed a lot of petrol and was capable of only two speeds: a slow 6 knots and a fast 33 knots.
+The flaw meant the MTB could only progress by leap frogging and waiting.
 It was clear she would need a tow if taken in that condition.
-The flawed boat brought disapproval.
-Following the disapproval, Wynn and a mechanic fixed the flaws at the 24th hour.
+The flawed boat brought disapproval, necessitating last-minute modifications.

 To assist in transporting the commandos, 12 Fairmile B Motor Launches (ML) were assigned from the 20th and 28th Motor Launch flotillas.
 These boats were re-armed with two Oerlikon 20 mm guns mounted forward and aft to complement their twin 0.303-in Lewis guns.
 At the last minute another four MLs were assigned from the 7th Motor Launch flotilla (see Footnotes for flotilla details).
 These four boats were also armed with two torpedoes each.
 Instead of transporting the commandos, these boats were to engage any German shipping found in the estuary.
 All the MLs had a 500 impgal auxiliary fuel tank fixed to the upper deck to increase their range.
 The S-class submarine HMS Sturgeon would leave before the rest of the convoy and be in position to act as a navigational beacon to guide the convoy into the Loire estuary.